LTD: Low Temperature Distillation for Gradient Masking-free Adversarial Training: Experiments

 \subsubsection{Dataset}

-We evaluated our approaches on CIFAR10 and CIFAR100.
-CIFAR10 and CIFAR100 contain 50,000 training images and 10,000 testing images.
-We divided 1,000 images as the validation set from training images.
+CIFAR-10 and CIFAR-100 datasets contain 50,000 training images and 10,000 testing images.
+Each image is of dimension 32x32 and belongs to a specific class.
 The values of all images value are normalized in range in $[0,1]$.
 Each image in training set are cropped randomly with padding 4 pixels on each border and applied random horizontal flip during training procedure.

+ImageNet consists of about 1,300,00 training images collected from real world and each image's dimensions are vary.
+We apply random resized crop with 224x224 during the training phase and center crop with 224x224 in inference phase.
+Since we assume that adversarial examples and natural images may have different statistical information, the commonly used normalization by subtracting the mean and dividing by standard deviation may not be suitable for this case.
+Instead, each pixel is normalized in range in $[0, 1]$.